l50/starter_hack_lab/3_vulnerable_targets.md

    67 juicer    0:00 ps
    ```

-   This output tells us a couple of things.
+   The output tells us a couple of things.
 First and foremost, this target appears to be built with Node.js, so we can look for known vulnerabilities associated with that language.
 We also learn that the application is started by running `node build/app`.

    If you're curious, you can execute this command: `cat build/app.js` to view the contents of that particular file.